Britain and EU spar over Brexit as clock ticks down

 “Trade across 300 road crossings that has created a normality and a peace that is settled on the island of Ireland for the last 20 years, that now faces significant disruption,” he said.
 “That is what we’re fighting for here.

-Additional reporting by Kate Holton; editing by Angus MacSwann and Timothy Heritage
+Additional reporting by Kate Holton; editing by Timothy Heritage and Louise Heavens